nats-io/nats.deno/jetstream.md

 - [nats.ws](https://github.com/nats-io/nats.ws)
 - [nats.deno](https://github.com/nats-io/nats.deno)

-all support JetStream, however the functionality is still on _beta_, and the APIs are subject to change.
+all support JetStream, however the functionality is a _preview_, and the APIs are subject to change.
 Please report any issues you find.

 ## JetStreamManager